bernalde/11860_project_qaoa/README.md

 # 11860_project_qaoa
 This repository contains the final project of the Quantum Computing Lab at CMU (11-860) for the spring 2020.
-The project topic is QAOA
+The project topic is Quantum Approximate Optimization Algorithm and Quantum Annealing for Combinatorial Optimization.